 Dr. Gochman and Dr. Bharati believe that inflammation associated with gum disease spreads throughout the body and plays a role in serious conditions such as:

 The American Dental Association states that preventive dental care protects patients from poor oral health and related systemic problems.
-So, the ADA recommends brushing your teeth for a full two minutes two times a day with a fluoride toothpaste and soft brush.
+So, the ADA recommends brushing your teeth for a full two minutes two times a day with fluoride toothpaste and a soft brush.
 It also advises flossing in between teeth at least once a day.

 Why are regular at-home hygiene habits so vital?
-These practices prevent accumulation of bacteria-filled plaque and tartar in the interdental spaces and at the gum line.
+These practices prevent the accumulation of bacteria-filled plaque and tartar in the interdental spaces and at the gum line.
 The oral bacteria cause cavities and gum disease.
 So, as the old adage states, an ounce of prevention is worth a pound of cure.

 Additionally, the ADA feels that individuals of all ages should receive professional cleanings and examinations semi-annually with their dentists.
 Again, preventive dental services keep smiles–and overall health–strong and bright.

-Along with good oral hygiene, everyone should eat a well-balanced diet, low on carbs and processed sugars and high on fibrous fruit, vegetables, grains, dairy and low-fat proteins.
-Drink at least 64 ounces of water daily to hydrate oral tissues, rinse teeth and increase saliva and its antibacterial enzymes.
+Along with good oral hygiene, everyone should eat a well-balanced diet, low on carbs and processed sugars, and high on fibrous fruit, vegetables, grains, dairy, and low-fat proteins.
+Drink at least 64 ounces of water daily to hydrate oral tissues, rinse teeth, and increase saliva and its antibacterial enzymes.

 At New York Smile Creators, Dr. Richard Gochman and Dr. Teju Bharati and their team of outstanding professionals deliver just what you need to support good oral health.
-Digital X-rays, cleanings, exams, sealants, fluoride treatments, oral cancer assessments, bite checks, athletic mouthguards and more produce long-lasting, bright smiles for the entire family.
+Digital X-rays, cleanings, exams, sealants, fluoride treatments, oral cancer assessments, bite checks, athletic mouthguards, and more produce long-lasting, bright smiles for the entire family.
 Schedule your checkup today.
 Contact New York Smile Creators for a convenient appointment time.